KARTIKHULLUR/M2-EmbSys/casestudy/thermal_printer.md

 6) Stepper Motor: It is the main motor which performs  the process of the priting.

 7) Temperatue Sensor Circuit: It sense the temperature while burning of the dye and sends the signal to the microcontroller.

+8) User Interface: It is the communication between the user and the device, where user gives the command instruction  to the device that printing of a document done.

 ## pros